kevinsantana11/hasher/README.md

 # Hasher
 ## Background
-I've been reading through Alex Xu and Sahm Lam books on system design and decided it would be fun and cool to implement a project which could really show off the differences and benefits in using consistent hashing for distributing keys across servers in a cluster for something like sharding rather than using something like moding the hash value of the key.
+I've been reading through Alex Xu and Sahn Lam books on system design and decided it would be fun and cool to implement a project which could really show off the differences and benefits in using consistent hashing for distributing keys across servers in a cluster for something like sharding rather than using something like moding the hash value of the key.